Em-BOG-iment, September 2024

 The silence from which it came” (Wendell Berry 101).

-Poetry and art allows us to gently imagine Other, nonhuman consciousnesses.
+Poetry and art allows us to gently imagine other, nonhuman consciousnesses.
 Through these mediums we step into an entirely new realm.
 We are only just beginning to brush the surface of the soil.

-We are not swinging, to and fro like a pendulum - rather, we are falling apart and coming together at random, haphazardous intervals.
+We are not swinging, to and fro like a pendulum - rather, we are falling apart and coming together at random intervals.
 Some may call it dance.
 Alan Watts once said “The only way to make sense out of change is to plunge into it, move with it, and join the dance.”

 The Butterfly effect is a component of chaos theory - it is the idea that tiny events can add up over time to create monumental change.
 The butterfly effect, like time, is non-linear and indirect.
 It is about paying attention, and zooming in a little.